Finally: iPhone 8 and iPhone X support Qi wireless charging!

 Is My iPhone QI Enabled?

-Big news: The iPhone 8 and iPhone X will support wireless charging!
+Good news: iPhone 8 and iPhone X support wireless charging!

 All other iPhone models (5/5s/5c/6/6 Plus,7) do not support wireless charging from the get go.
 But you can upgrade all of them with external receivers.
 These are simply flat coils with a bit of electronics with a connector that fits your iPhone jack.
 Receivers come in two versions: